BecomingLit: Relightable Gaussian Avatars with Hybrid Neural Shading: Experiments

 \subsection{Discussion}

 While our method delivers state-of-the-art results and enables more practical animation than previous methods, our approach is still not without limitations.
 While our capture setup is an order of magnitude more economical than existing setups~\cite{saito2024relightable,bi2021deep,he2024diffrelight}, avatar training still requires several thousand frames and a diverse set of training expressions.
-The FLAME base geometry is limited in its expressiveness and sensitive to tracking failures.
+Obtaining photorealistic avatars from causal phone captures with uncalibrated lighting remains an open challenge for future work.
+The FLAME base geometry is limited in its expressiveness, is sensitive to tracking failures (particularly with respect to gaze direction), and does not model the mouth interior.
+These limitations are consequently inherited by our avatars.
 As of now, the neural diffuse shading model is trained from scratch jointly with the avatar.
 Using our dataset to learn an appearance prior of human faces and heads is an interesting direction for future work.

 {\bf Ethical Considerations.} Creating photorealistic, relightable avatars entails the potential for various malicious use cases, such as identity theft, deepfakes, and privacy violations.
 This is a particular concern when avatars can be driven from simple video sequences, as in our case.
 However, to create an avatar with our method, the respective subject must first be scanned in our capture setup, which is only applied to a limited number of consenting individuals.
 Further, we will be restrictive with access to our dataset as outlined in Section \ref{subsec:privacy}.